GoogleChromeLabs/container-query-polyfill/README.md

 You can view a more complete demo [here](https://codesandbox.io/s/smoosh-glitter-m2ub4w?file=/index.html).
 On sufficiently fast networks and devices, or devices that natively support Container Queries, this loading indicator will never be displayed.

 > **Note**
-> Keep in mind that this technique effectively trades off LCP for less jank during initial load, so you may see regressions in the former as a result, particularly on low end devices.
+> Keep in mind that this technique effectively limits impact on FID and CLS, potentially at the expense of LCP.
+You may see regressions in the latter as a result, particularly on lower end devices or in poor network conditions.

 ## Limitations

-- **CSS first**: The polyfill currently only supports `<style>` and `<link>` elements.
+- **CSS first**: The polyfill currently only supports `<style>` and same-origin `<link>` elements.
 Inline styles via the `style` attribute or CSSOM methods are not polyfilled.
 Likewise, JavaScript APIs like `CSSContainerRule` are not polyfilled, and APIs like `CSS.supports()` are not monkey-patched.
-- **Best effort**: Style changes that do not lead to observable DOM or layout mutations (e.g. `font-size` in a container without content) may not be detected, or may be detected a frame late on some browsers.
+- **Best effort**: Style changes that do not lead to observable DOM or layout mutations (e.g. changing `font-size` in a container without content) may not be detected, or may be detected a frame late on some browsers.
 - Currently, there is no support for Shadow DOM, or functions like `calc(...)` in container conditions.
 Your contribution would be welcome!

 ## Supporting browsers without `:where()`